 Yes!
 You are allowed to finance the closing costs into the overall cost of the mortgage.
-Closing costs may include items such as origination fees, title insurance fees, credit repair costs, lenders fees, notary fees, and escrow fees.
+Closing costs may include items such as origination fees, title insurance fees, credit repair costs, lender's fees, notary fees and escrow fees.

 Yes, because no down payment is required for USDA home loans, mortgage insurance is mandatory.
 However, the mortgage insurance for a USDA home loan is traditionally much lower than it is for an FHA loan or conventional loan.

-Are USDA home loans only available to first-time homebuyers?
+Are USDA loans only for first-time buyers?

 No, USDA loans have no restrictions regarding previous homeownership.